Kareem Abdul-Jabbar: College career

-During the summer of 1968, Alcindor took the shahada twice and converted to Sunni Islam from Catholicism.
+During the summer of 1968, Abdul-Jabbar converted to Sunni Islam from Catholicism.
 He adopted the Arabic name Kareem Abdul-Jabbar, though he did not begin using it publicly until 1971.
 He boycotted the 1968 Summer Olympics, deciding not to try out for the U.S. Olympic basketball team, who went on to win the gold medal.
-Alcindor was protesting the unequal treatment of African Americans in the United States, stating that he was "trying to point out to the world the futility of winning the gold medal for this country and then coming back to live under oppression".
+Abdul-Jabbar was protesting the unequal treatment of African Americans in the United States, stating that he was "trying to point out to the world the futility of winning the gold medal for this country and then coming back to live under oppression".

-As the NBA did not allow college underclassmen to make an early NBA draft declaration, Alcindor completed his studies and earned a Bachelor of Arts with a major in history in 1969.
+As the NBA did not allow college underclassmen to make an early NBA draft declaration, Abdul-Jabbar completed his studies and earned a Bachelor of Arts with a major in history in 1969.
 In his free time, he practiced martial arts.
 He studied aikido in New York between his sophomore and junior year before learning Jeet Kune Do under Bruce Lee in Los Angeles.